-- At the time of signing the Will, the will-maker suffered from mental disorder.
+- At the time of signing the Will, the Will-maker suffered from mental incapacity.

-This illustrates why it is important to organize your estate before you fall ill: you do not want to reach a point in sickness or mental decline where you are unable to explain your wishes to a lawyer.
+This illustrates why it is important to organize your estate before you fall ill so you do not reach a point in illness or mental decline where you are unable to explain your wishes to an Estate Planning lawyer.
 A mental status examination may be required to determine capacity.

-Challenge the Will based on unfair distribution of assets: the Wills, Estates and Succession Act confers a moral obligation on individuals to provide for their spouse and children.
-A child who receives nothing in their parent’s Will may apply to the court to have the assets redistributed so that they are provided for.
+Challenge the Will based on unfair distribution of assets: The Wills, Estates and Succession Act confers a moral obligation on individuals to provide for their spouse and children.
+A child who receives nothing in their parent’s Will may apply to the Court to have the assets redistributed so that they are provided for.
 To vary a Will, you must be an eligible applicant under the Wills, Estates and Succession Act.
-This inclues:
+This includes:

-- The common-law spouse (in a marriage like relationship for at least two years prior to the death, including same-sex); or
+- The common-law spouse (in a marriage-like relationship for at least two years prior to the death, including same-sex partners); or

-- The child of the will-maker, including adopted children but not step-children.
+- A child of the Will-maker, including adopted children but not step-children.

-Challenge the Will based on improper execution: there are a number of technical requirements that must be met to make a Will valid.
-If one of these conditions are not met, the Will may be challenged on this ground.
+Challenge the Will based on improper execution: There are a number of technical requirements that must be met to make a Will valid.
+If one of these conditions is not met, the Will may be challenged on this ground.
 For example, claims can be brought if the Will is not signed or witnessed.
-Conversely, the Court may choose to uphold the Will, despite the deficiencies, if it determines that it accurately reflects the wishes of the will-maker.
+Conversely, the Court may choose to uphold the Will, despite the deficiencies, if the Court determines that it accurately reflects the wishes of the Will-maker.

-Challenge the Will based on a constructive trust: if you have provided unpaid work for the will-maker and were promised compensation, you may have a claim for the assets in the will, even if you have not been specifically provided for.
+Challenge the Will based on a constructive trust: If you have provided unpaid work for the Will-maker and were promised compensation, you may have a claim for the assets in the Will, even if you have not been specifically provided for in the Will itself.
 This is called a constructive trust or unjust enrichment.